Thales1330/PSP/docusaurus/docs/cadTools.md

 ## Graphic customization of the elements
 Some elements allow its graphic customization, such as bars and lines.

-### Bar
+### Bus
-In the case of busbars, you can change the ** length of the bar ** by clicking and dragging on the * pickbox * displayed when placing the mouse pointer over that selected element.
+In the case of busbars, you can change the ** length of the bus ** by clicking and dragging on the * pickbox * displayed when placing the mouse pointer over that selected element.

 ### Line
 The lines can be inserted with ** "knots" (anchor points) **, customizing the arrangement of the lines in the single-line diagram.
-These nodes are inserted during the element creation process, prior to the selection of the second bar.
+These nodes are inserted during the element creation process, prior to the selection of the second bus.

 After insertion, new nodes can be attached via the context menu accessed by right clicking on the selected line.
 Its removal is also achieved by an option in the context menu.